Adspectus/Ubuntu-Installation/README.md

 ## Step-by-step guide

+1. Clone this repo and use it as a working directory or create a distinct working directory somewhere else (in this case copy the file `torito.sh` to this directory).
+Either one will be refered as WORKDIR in the following steps.

-1. Download the ISO image from Ubuntu, i.e. ubuntu-24.04.1-desktop-amd64.iso and save it in a temporary working directory, i.e. in `$HOME/Temp/`.
+2. Download the ISO image from Ubuntu, i.e. ubuntu-24.04.1-desktop-amd64.iso and save it in the working directory.

-2. CWD to that directory and extract the ISO image into a a subdirectory, i.e. into `$HOME/Temp/ubuntu-24.04.1-desktop-amd64/`:
+2. CWD to that directory and extract the ISO image into a a subdirectory, i.e. into `WORKDIR/ubuntu-24.04.1-desktop-amd64/`:

-   `cd $HOME/Temp/ && 7z -y x ubuntu-24.04.1-desktop-amd64.iso -oubuntu-24.04.1-desktop-amd64`
+   `7z -y x ubuntu-24.04.1-desktop-amd64.iso -oubuntu-24.04.1-desktop-amd64`

-3. Save your `autoinstall.yaml` in this directory (`$HOME/Temp/ubuntu-24.04.1-desktop-amd64/`).
+3. Save your `autoinstall.yaml` in this directory, i.e. in `WORKDIR/ubuntu-24.04.1-desktop-amd64/`.

-4. Move the extracted `[BOOT]` subdirectory as `BOOT` into the temporary working directory:
+4. Move the extracted `[BOOT]` subdirectory as `BOOT` into the working directory:

    `mv ubuntu-24.04.1-desktop-amd64/\[BOOT\] BOOT`

-   The tree beneath the tempory working directory `$HOME/Temp/` should look like this now:
+   The tree under the root of the working directory should look like this now:

    ```
    ├── BOOT
    │   ├── 1-Boot-NoEmul.img
    │   └── 2-Boot-NoEmul.img
+   ├── torito.sh
    ├── ubuntu-24.04.1-desktop-amd64
    │   ├── autoinstall.yaml
    │   ├── boot